Engine82/Engine82/README.md

 # Howdy hey!
 - 👋 I’m Daniel / @Engine82
-- 👀 I’m interested in everything related to code - it's all fun and empowering
+- 👀 I’m interested in everything related to programming; it's all fun and exciting
 - 🌱 I’m currently learning JavaScript and stregthening my frontend skills
 - 📆 My current project is [WatchOffice](https://github.com/Engine82/WatchOffice), a web app to automate filling overtime shifts
 ---
-- 🚒: I work as a professional firefighter
+- 🚒 I work as a professional firefighter
 - 🎓 I recently completed [Harvard's cs50](https://cs50.harvard.edu/x/2023/)
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...